 |Bordeaux is a lovely historic city to explore on foot, with many monuments, historic churches, and narrow pedestrian streets.|

-Bordeaux, the capital of the Aquitaine région and center of a famous wine region, is a charming, historic city with a mild climate with a compact center that is easily visited on foot (map).
+Bordeaux, the préfecture of the Nouvelle Aquitaine région and center of a famous wine region, is a charming, historic city with a mild climate and a compact center that is easily visited on foot (map).
 You can see the principal sites in a day, but a longer visit will allow more time for visiting museums and shopping.

 Much of the city center has been declared a UNESCO World Heritage Site, with more than 350 classified monuments.

 The Esplanade des Quinconces, the largest public square in Europe, spreads inland from the banks of the Garonne River to the Monument aux Girondins.
 It's lined with scores of trees arranged in quincunxes—four trees form a square with another tree in the middle, like the five on dice.
 The overall impression is of ranks of trees surrounding an open plain.

 The Monument of the Girondins, commemorating the Girondists, deputies from the Gironde who died in the French Revolution, is notable for its beautiful fountain and bronze sculptures.

 Statues of Montesquieu (writer and wine maker) and Montaigne (mayor and philosopher) face each other across the open space.

 Walk from the Esplanade des Quinconces south along the Garonne River to the Miroir d'Eau, a large flat water pool with fountains that provides a cool spot in the summer and a true "water mirror" showing beautiful reflections of the neighboring Place de la Bourse (Stock Exchange Square), designed by France's royal architect with its gracious 18th-century buildings.

 Walk inland along Rue Fernand Philippart to reach the attractive Place du Parlement, with its beautiful buildings and choice of restaurants.